ryuichiueda/slides_marp/advanced_vision/lesson4-2e.md

 ## PixelCNN (PixelRNN) [[Oord 2016]](https://arxiv.org/abs/1601.06759)

 - Estimating the next pixel from an intermediate image
     - Usage example
-- Image completion: Figure 1 in the above paper
+        - Image completion: Figure 1 in the paper
-- Image generation: Figures 7 and 8 in the same paper
+        - Image generation: Figures 7 and 8 in the paper
 - Implementing an autoregressive model using CNN/RNN
     - Autoregressive model: Predicting the next value from previous time series data
 $y=f(t)$ (right figure)
         - Used for stock price prediction, etc.

 ![bg right:30% 90%](./figs/autoregression.svg)